metabolist/metatext-apns/README.md

 ## Usage

-Register your push subscription to call the endpoint `/push/:device_token/:id` on the domain you are hosting the service, where `device_token` is the device token received in `application(_ application: UIApplication, didRegisterForRemoteNotificationsWithDeviceToken deviceToken: Data)` in the client as a Base16 string and `id` is an identifier for which account on the client the notification belongs to.
+Register your push subscription to call the endpoint `/push/:device_token/:id` (adding `?sandbox=true` for debug builds) on the domain you are hosting the service, where `device_token` is the device token received in `application(_ application: UIApplication, didRegisterForRemoteNotificationsWithDeviceToken deviceToken: Data)` in the client as a Base16 string and `id` is an identifier for which account on the client the notification belongs to.
 The service will deliver notifications with the `mutable-content` key set to `1` so a notification service extension can decrypt them.
 The notifications will have these keys in their custom payload:

 * `i`: The `id` path component of the subscription URL
 * `m`: The encrypted message as a URL-safe Base64 string